 It’s a great idea to make short term goals you can achieve.
 I used to strive to meet two new writers a week, whether at a show, through another cowriting venture, in the studio, whatever.
 I’d keep track of the names and make sure I kept up with the people I really enjoyed being around.

 For material in a co-writing session, I suggest being flexible enough to use song pieces you haven’t been able to finish on your own.
-If you’re a fast writer or feel more creative sparks flying when you’re in a room with someone, you might walk in with simply a concept or a title.
+If you’re a fast writer or feel more creative sparks flying when you’re in a room with a music collaborator, you might walk in with simply a concept or a title.
 But if you need to simmer awhile on your ideas before you settle on a direction, I recommend preparing some song pieces ahead of time so that you can feel you contributed to the session, and guided the session towards a creative result you’re happy with.

 Before leaving the co-writing session, it’s always a good idea to agree on the song split percentages and publishing rights.
 I recommend making your own song split sheet including the names of both writers, publisher name and address, and percentage of ownership when it comes to publisher’s and writer’s share.
 Usually, an even split is appropriate unless other elements are at play.